higlass/higlass-server/README.md

 curl http://localhost:8000/api/v1/tiles/?d=hitile-demo.0.0.0
 ```

-### Preparing cooler files for use with `higlass-server`
+## Preparing files for ingest

+Genomics data needs to be aggregated across a range of scales before it can be used with HiGlass.

+### Cooler files

+**TODO**: Is this still accurate?

 [Cooler](https://github.com/mirnylab/cooler) files store Hi-C data.
-They need to be decorated with aggregated data at multiple resolutions in order to work with `higlass-server`.
+They need to be decorated with aggregated
+data at multiple resolutions in order to work with `higlass-server`.
+This is easily accomplished by simply
-This is easily accomplished by simply installing the `cooler` python package and running the `recursive_agg_onefile.py` script.
-For now this has to come from a clone of the
+installing the `cooler` python package and running the `recursive_agg_onefile.py` script.
+For now this has
-official cooler repository, but this will hopefully be merged into the main branch shortly.
+to come from a clone of the official cooler repository, but this will hopefully be merged into the main branch shortly.

 ```